pyside/pyside2-setup/sources/shiboken2/doc/samplebinding.rst

         </value-type>
     </typesystem>

-The first important thing to notice here is that we declare "bool" and "std::string" as primitive types.
+The first important thing to notice here is that we declare :code:`"bool"` and :code:`"std::string"` as primitive types.
 These types are used by some of the C++ methods as parameters or return types, so Shiboken must know about them.
 It can then generate relevant conversion code between C++ and Python, although most C++ primitive types are handled by Shiboken without additional code.